For Daniel Hudson, playing in 2020 means barely seeing family. He’s not alone.

 “They deserve all the credit, not us,” Hudson said of Sara and other partners.
 “We just go play baseball.
 They hold the fort down.
 They are rock stars in my eyes.”

-Hudson expects Sara and the girls to soon visit him for a week in Washington.
-There’s a short window to see each other before the Nationals’ first road trip starts on July 29.
-Then his family will head back west and they’ll resume a familiar routine: FaceTime in the morning, FaceTime in the afternoon and maybe a third FaceTime before bed, if Hudson is free.
+Hudson expects Sara and the girls to visit him soon for a week in Washington.
+There’s a short window to see each other before the Nationals’ first road trip starts July 29.
+Then his family will head back west, and they will resume a familiar routine: FaceTime in the morning, FaceTime in the afternoon and maybe a third FaceTime before bed if Hudson is free.

-Gomes’s wife, Jenna, and their two kids are currently with him in Washington.
-The catcher says he’s been a “tough dad” and “tough husband,” since the MLB protocol urges extreme caution away from team facilities.
+Gomes’s wife, Jenna, and their two kids are with him in Washington.
+The catcher says he has been a “tough dad” and “tough husband” because the MLB protocol urges extreme caution away from team facilities.
 Jenna and the kids, ages 3 and 6, are mostly stuck in the apartment.
-Gomes has to tell his daughter Brooklyn that they can’t go to the park.
-He’s explained the virus to her, and has since seen her set an example for her younger brother.
+Gomes has to tell his daughter, Brooklyn, that they can’t go to the park.
+He has explained the virus to her and has since seen her set an example for her younger brother.

-Gomes’s wife and children will be here for a couple more weeks.
-When the Nationals hit the road, they’ll head to Tennessee.
+Gomes’s wife and children will be here for a couple of more weeks.
+When the Nationals hit the road, they will head to Tennessee.

-“It’s something we weren’t quite ready for, I don’t think anybody really was,” Gomes said Tuesday.
-“But teaching your kids this young about hygiene, and sanitizing and being careful and stuff like that, is probably a pretty good lesson in the long run.”
+“It’s something we weren’t quite ready for.
+I don’t think anybody really was,” Gomes said Tuesday.
+“But teaching your kids this young about hygiene and sanitizing and being careful and stuff like that is probably a pretty good lesson in the long run.”

 Manager Dave Martinez knows the sharp tug of family and home.
 Toward the end of his 16-year career as a player, he lamented the missed birthdays, soccer practices, all the milestones he heard about in odd-hour calls.
 He tried to be in Florida whenever possible, but there were so few breaks in the schedule.
 When he retired in 2001, at 36 years old, it was partly to become a full-time dad.